chenxi-xu/voucher_value/README.md

 ## 🚀 Usage

 1. Clone this repository to your local machine.
+2. Ensure the publicly available CSV datasets are in the root directory.
-2. Open the directory in MATLAB.
+3. Open the directory in MATLAB.
-3. Ensure all `.m` files are in your active MATLAB path.
+4. Ensure all `.m` files are in your active MATLAB path.
-4. Run the scripts individually depending on which figure or table you wish to replicate.
+5. Run the scripts individually depending on which figure or table you wish to replicate.